SolarNetworkFoundation/solarnetwork.net/content/resources/services/_index.md

 date: 2023-05-01
 publishdate: 2023-05-01
 audience: main
-heading: SolarNetwork Foundation can help
+heading: We can help you…
 nav: Services
 hide-date: true
 weight: 1
 ---
-We are here to help you get on with *your* energy sustainability campaigns.
-Check out some of the services we offer.
+We offer a range of consulting services to help you use SolarNetwork, from advice to get you started to custom software development and operational support.